 - Understanding the PR context (what changed, what the diff shows)

 The account-level thing matters.
 If you're a contractor working on client repos, Copilot travels with you.
 You don't need the client to set anything up.
-Your $10/month subscription works on any repo you can access.
+Your subscription works on any repo you can access.

 Claude GitHub App (API credits)